ampletorque/vagrant-setup/NOTES.md

 ### Better Account Page (as in the 'My Account' page)

 The current page makes it very difficult to figure out your order status.

+### Production Scheduling Model

+- We show users the best current guess of the expected ship date for a pledge level if ordered now.
+- We capture and preserve the date that was promised to an individual backer for all eternity.
+- We anticipate the need for a delivery date to be moved back as more qty is consumed, based on a pre-planned table.

+Plan:

+- Use a PledgeBatch table
+- On a Pledge line item, track the batch_id AND the original expected delivery date.
+Never change the original expected delivery date.
+- Have an admin interface that lets you update the current expected delivery date of the batch, and add new batches to the end of the table.

 Platform